exonum/exonum-doc/src/get-started/java-binding.md

     `SparseListIndex` is not yet supported in Java.
 Let us know if it may be useful for you!

-Collections work with a database view – either `Snapshot`, which is read-only and represents the database state as of the latest committed block;
+Collections are instantiated using a database view.
+The database view works as an index factory.
+The views may be based on a `Snapshot` — a read-only view corresponding to the database state as of the latest committed block;
 or `Fork`, which is mutable and allows performing modifying operations.
 The database view is provided by the framework: `Snapshot` can be requested at any time, while `Fork` – only when the transaction is executed.
 The